 “The excitement is difficult to describe, I mean, it was just incredible.
 We knew that we had stumbled upon something that was going to change the history books”Underwater archaeologist and co-director of the Fournoi survey project Dr. Peter Campbell of the RPM Nautical Foundation

-When the international team began the underwater survey in 2015, they were astounded to find 22 shipwrecks that year.
-With their latest discoveries, the number has now climbed to 58, and the team believes there are even more to come.
+When the international team began the underwater survey in 2015, they were astounded to find 22 shipwrecks that year

 The vessels and their contents paint a picture of ships carrying goods on routes from the Black Sea, Greece, Asia Minor, Italy, Spain, Sicily, Cyprus, the Levant, Egypt, and North Africa.